 What is fiat money?

 By Anycoin Direct

+Fiat money is money authorized by the government to serve as legal tender.
+It derives its value from this authorization and not from its intrinsic value, like gold or silver coins.
 The term fiat money is a fairly well-known term.
-Yet not everyone knows exactly what this term means and how people have used money throughout history.
-That's why we wrote this lesson.
+Yet not everyone knows exactly what this term means and how people have dealt with money throughout history.
+Hence, we wrote this lesson.

 ✔️ Fiat money has its value because it can be used to buy goods and services.

-✔️ In Europe, almost all central banks are government-owned except in Switzerland where they are 100% owned and in Belgium where they are 50% owned.
+✔️ In Europe, almost all central banks are government-owned, except in Switzerland where they are 100% private and in Belgium where they are 50% government-owned.

+What is fiat money?